insight-platform/.github/profile/README.md

 ## Open-Source Projects

+Our organization deeply values the advantages of open-source software and actively contributes to its development.
+We understand that open-source provides numerous benefits, such as transparency, accountability, and a large community of developers to collaborate with.

+Contributing to open-source allows us to access the knowledge and expertise of others while also giving back to the community.
+By working together to develop high-quality software, we can ensure that it is accessible and affordable to everyone, regardless of financial resources.

+Furthermore, our commitment to open-source demonstrates our dedication to innovation, collaboration, and social responsibility.
+It allows us to build a strong reputation, attract like-minded customers and employees, and make a positive impact on society as a whole.

+We take pride in contributing to established open-source products and releasing our own open-source products.
+This not only fosters collaboration but also promotes progress and innovation within the software industry.
+Ultimately, our goal is to deliver unique value to our customers while also making a meaningful contribution to the open-source community.

 * [Savant](https://github.com/insight-platform/Savant) - Python streaming video analytics framework with batteries included;
 * [Similari](https://github.com/insight-platform/Similari) - Rust framework with Python bindings for building high-performance real-time multiple object trackers.